ZetaTwo/zetatwocom/_posts/ctf/2022-01-06-djulkalendern-2021-writeup.md

 In the image you can just barely make out the word `shops`.

-## Day 3: Light at the end of the tunnel
+## Day 3: Ho Ho Ho-uston, we have a problem

 The challenge gives you instructions how to connect to the MUD using netcat.
 Connecting to the server presents you with a classic text-based adventure game.
 The game involves walking around, picking up some items, using them in various places and eventually flipping the light switch which gives you the following message: